 Vegetation conditions: We use four variables to measure vegetation conditions.
 The first variable divides grasslands according to the characteristics of the grassland plant community, among which meadow or steppe with high soil moisture are compared with shrub and desert with low soil moisture.
-The second and third variables use the 800 mm annual precipitation as the cutoff to investigate heterogeneous effects by the moisture level.15 While the third variable indicates counties with average annual precipitation during our sample period exceeding 800 mm, the fourth one indicates those with minimum annual precipitation during our sample period exceeding 800 mm.
+The second and third variables use the 800 mm annual precipitation as the cutoff to investigate heterogeneous effects by the moisture level.
+While the third variable indicates counties with average annual precipitation during our sample period exceeding 800 mm, the fourth one indicates those with minimum annual precipitation during our sample period exceeding 800 mm.
 The fourth variable is constructed by NDVI in 2003 to capture the initial condition of grassland.
-We use the standard deviation of initial NDVI of counties with initial NDVI between the negative and positive one standard deviation are set to be the reference group, which is compared with counties with initial NDVI larger than the positive one standard deviation, respectively.
+We use the standard deviation of initial NDVI of counties with wind power development to divide sample counties into three groups.
+Counties with initial NDVI between the negative and positive one standard deviation are set to be the reference group, which is compared with counties with initial NDVI smaller than the negative one standard deviation and those with initial NDVI larger than the positive one standard deviation, respectively.